 Mangoes are delicious on their own but you can do so much more with them than eat it as a fruit.
 They are such a versatile fruit that can be incorporated into so many dishes.
 The firm flesh of green mangoes makes them an ideal base for pickling as they can hold up to this preparation.
 Choose mangoes that have a green outer appearance and feel firm to the touch.
 It’s fine if the flesh is a bit yellow as long as they’re not ripe.
 It should be crisp and taste sour.
 They are super addictive when prepared this way.

 In my last post, I said I would share more recipes featuring roasted rice powder.
 Jeow Mak Muang is a specific dipping sauce for green mangoes which can also be used for any firm, sour fruit.
-Jeow is a general term used for dipping sauces as there are many other different varieties that vary in ingredients.
-You can either pound in chilies with a mortar and pestle to release more of their flavor or just slice them into the sauce.
+Jeow is a general term used for dipping sauces as there are many different variations.
+For this dip, you can either pound in chilies with a mortar and pestle to release more of their flavor or slice them into the sauce.
 Some add in garlic, shrimp paste, padaek, or whole anchovies but I just kept it to the basics.
 The roasted rice powder helps thicken the sauce which allows it to adhere to the fruit.
 This sauce taste best when it has been refrigerated which allows the flavors to meld.

 - 2 green mangoes (sliced into 1/3 inch thickness)

 - 2 cups water

 - 1 tbsp sugar

 - 1 tsp Thai ground roasted dried chili